alwaysblank/alwaysblank/README.md

 ## Hi Folks

-I'm a programmer and taco enthusiast, and I [help out users](https://discourse.roots.io/) of the Roots stack as part of the [Roots team](https://github.com/roots) (and occasionally contribute code).
+I'm a software engineer and a taco enthusiast.
 I like writing code and documentation.
+Additionally I'm a big fan of natural fibers (for my clothing, but beans are nice too).

 When I'm not doing those things, I enjoy